-Budgeting is simply the process of balancing your income and outcome and thus creating a plan for how you'll spend your money.
-It's that simple.
+Budgeting is one of the most powerful tools in personal finance.
+At it’s core, budgeting is simply the process of balancing your income and outcome and thus creating a plan for how you’ll spend your money.
+But beyond the basics, budgeting is about taking control of your financial future, hence reducing stress and making intentional decisions about your money.

-There are several different approaches to budgeting and what works for one person, may not work for someone else:
+There are several different approaches to budgeting and what works for one person, may not work for someone else.
+You can read about our budgeting story and the approach we decided to adopt.

 The aim of this approach is to ensure that every single pound (dollar/euro etc) of your income is accounted for in your expenditure.
 Your income minus your expenses equals zero every month.

-So if you earn £2,000 per month, you will plan where every single £ will go.
+So if you earn £2,500 per month, you will plan where every single £ will go.
+This approach is best for those who want full control and visibility over every penny.

 This is a common budget approach and allows much more flexibility.
 The goal is that 50% of your income goes towards the essentials – food, mortgage/rent and bills.
 30% goes towards “wants”, or what we call the “fun stuff” – takeouts, days out and holidays.